titusfortner/watigiri/README.md

 ```

 Once required, Watigiri will automatically speed up the location of elements using regular expression values.
+If you would like to turn this feature off, you can set: `Watigiri.match_regexp = false`

 To speed up the gathering of text values, use the text-bang method (`Element#text!` instead of `Element#text`).
-Watigiri flushes the cached DOM whenever a user takes an action that might have changed the DOM (clicks, navigations, etc).
+Watigiri flushes the cached DOM whenever a user takes an action that might have changed the DOM
+(clicks, navigations, etc).
-So the performance improvement will come with the number of successive calls of `#text!` before taking other actions.
+So the performance improvement will be based on the number of successive calls of `#text!`
+before taking other actions.

 ## Contributing